NomicFoundation/hardhat/docs/README.md

 ### Layouts

-All content is organized by hierarchy levels and the top-level entries are layouts.
+Hierarchy levels organize all content, and the top-level entries are layouts.
 The layout represents a set of folders and provides navigation within them.
 Currently, a folder should belong to one of the layouts.
-In terms of UI, the layout is equal to a sidebar navigation menu with two-level items.
-Layouts settings can be found in the `src/content/layouts.yaml` file.
+The design is equal to a sidebar navigation menu with two-level items in terms of UI.
+Layout settings can be found in the `src/content/layouts.yaml` file.
 It contains all layouts (currently "documentation" and "tutorial").
-Each layout can have the following settings:
+Each design can have the following settings:

 - title (optional)
 - folders - the list of folders should be included in this layout

 ### Folders

 The next level is a folder.
 It can contain nesting folders and `*.md` files.
 Each `*.md` file represents a single documentation page.
 Folders usually are represented in a sidebar as a group of items with a common title - each item in this group opens a separate file in the folder.
-Folders can be nested but it only affects the page's path on the website, sidebar navigation is always of two levels.
-To configure folders we're using `_dirinfo.yaml` files which can contain the following settings:
+Folders can be nested, but it only affects the page's path on the website; sidebar navigation is always of two levels.
+To configure folders, we're using `_dirinfo.yaml` files which can contain the following settings:

 **section-title**: the title of a group in the sidebar.
 It's optional, if skipped the folder name will be used.